 5) D.V.
-Efremov Institut, Scientific Technical Centre "Sintez", St. Petersburg, Russia
+Efremov Institute, Scientific Technical Centre "Sintez", 196641 St. Petersburg, Russia

 Abstract.
-Helium-cooled divertor concepts are regarded suitable for use in fusion power plants for safety reasons, as they enable the use of a coolant compatible with any blanket concept, since water would not be acceptable e.g. in connection with ceramic breeder blankets using large amounts of beryllium.
-Moreover, they allow for a high coolant exit temperature for increasing the efficiency of the power conversion system.
 Within the framework of the European power plant conceptual study (PPCS), different helium-cooled divertor concepts based on different heat transfer mechanisms are being investigated at ENEA Frascati, Italy, and Forschungszentrum Karlsruhe, Germany.
 They are based on a modular design which helps reduce thermal stresses.
-The design goal is to withstand a high heat flux of about 10-15 MW/m, a value which is considered relevant to future fusion power plants to be built after ITER.
-The development and optimisation of the divertor concepts require a close link of and iterative approach comprising the main issues of design, analyses, materials, fabrication technology, and experiments.
-Discussion of these issues and of the state of the art of divertor development shall be the subject of this report.
+The design goal is to withstand a high heat flux of about 10-15 MW/m2, a value which is considered relevant to future fusion power plants to be built after ITER.
+It is an additional challenge that many physical and material-specific factors of the future reactors are unknown.
+A first design approach and the state of the art of divertor development shall be subject of this report.